proxin187/zeus/README.md

  - Single Kernel Stack
  - No paging, because there is absolutely no real reason to have it unless you want to over complicate things
  - Syscalls through ecall
- - Virtio device drivers through (virtio-drivers-rs)[https://crates.io/crates/virtio-drivers]
+ - Homemade virtio device drivers
+ - Custom file system

 ## License